From 26 March 2018 bonds may only be paid via electronic funds transfer. This change is made in accordance with the

 The ACT Revenue Office is responsible for the receipt and management of residential tenancy rental bonds in the ACT under the Residential Tenancies Act 1997 (the Act) and the Residential Tenancies Regulation 1998 (the Regulation).

 The ACT Revenue Office does not provide legal advice to tenants, landlords or real estate agents.
-Note that if you're the lessor, you will need to pay land tax while your property is rented.

 Tenants can contact